 |Management Approach||We believe that our success is directly linked to the communities we serve.|

 An example is our ongoing work to proactively manage water resources through engagement with a wide range of stakeholders.
-See Water: A limited resource in our Sustainability Report for a discussion of our collaborative approach to water and watershed management.
+See Preserving And Protecting Water Resources in our Sustainability Report for a discussion of our collaborative approach to water and watershed management.

-Some of our international and national affiliations are listed in our Sustainability Report but there are many more at regional, state and local levels.
+Some of our affiliations are listed on our website, but there are many more at regional, state and local levels.

 Also, please see indicator EU10 for a brief discussion of our integrated resource planning process.